MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-static-web-app-visual-studio-code-extension.md

 1. In a web browser, open your GitHub repository for this tutorial, and select **Actions**.

 1. Select the top build in the list, then select **Build and Deploy Job** on the left-side menu to watch the build process.
-Wait until the build successfully finishes.
+Wait until the **Build And Deploy** successfully finishes.

     :::image type="content" source="../../media/static-web-app/browser-screenshot-github-action-build-react-computer-vision-app.png" alt-text=" Select the top build in the list, then select `Build and Deploy Job` on the left-side menu to watch the build process.
 Wait until the build successfully finishes.":::